The Medburn Ground

 BELSTONE FC - A BRIEF HISTORY

-The home side took the lead on 23 minutes after number 25 for them won a penalty and got himself injured in the process.
+The home side took the lead on 23 minutes after number 25 for them won a penalty and got injured in the process.
 The Chipperfield manager wasn't too pleased but in any case, it was put away very well into the top left-hand corner to make it 1-0.
 Right at the end of the first half, the lead was doubled as the Chipperfield keeper made a mistake and allowed a weak shot to squirm past him.
 There was still time though for the visitors to have their best chance so far and they forced a good save out of the Belstone keeper who pushed it wide for a corner.
-At half time I went back to my car and listened to the radio for a bit while waiting for the second half to start.
-The second half continued to have plenty of chances for both sides and the woodwork prevented Belstone further extending their lead.
-The home side was on top but it was the visitors pulled one back with the best goal of the game on 75 minutes when a long range shot was drilled in.
+At half-time I went back to my car and listened to the radio for a bit while waiting for the second half to start.
+The second half continued to have plenty of chances for both sides and the woodwork prevented Belstone from further extending their lead.
+The home side was on top but it was the visitors pulled one back with the best goal of the game on 75 minutes when a long-range shot was drilled in.
 That awoke the visitors a bit and they started to push forward and create more.
-This was however at the cost of leaving gaps at the back and on the break, Belstone regained their 2 goal advantage with a simple finish from a good free kick.
+This was however at the cost of leaving gaps at the back and on the break, Belstone regained their two goal advantage with a simple finish from a good free kick.
 Almost immediately it was 4-1 with another effort from not far out and it looked to be game over.
 It was 5-1 on 85 minutes with a really well-worked goal as the Belstone number 9 was given a chance on a plate and he obliged with an easy finish.
 A couple of minutes later it was the same again, only up the other end as the visitors pulled it back to 5-2.
 It had been a decent game and well worth a visit to a decent club.
-It would be interesting to see whether they play evening matches as the floodlights didn't look up to much.
-Probably OK for finishing a game in poor light, but not for when it is pitch black.
 As for the game, I'd say the scoreline was a fair reflection of the game.
 Belstone were well on top but Chipperfield with their number 4 who looked about 50 years old played their part in an entertaining contest.
-After the game, I drove home and listened to the FA Cup final where Hull City roared into a 2 goal lead against Arsenal.
+After the game, I drove home and listened to the FA Cup final where Hull City roared into a two-goal lead against Arsenal.
 On the road, an idiot sat at the green light for about 10 seconds and then proceeded to drive at 30 in a 60 limit.
 When I overtook him I saw why - he was on his mobile phone.
 There were a few more slow drivers before I got home at 5.30 where I watched the rest of the cup final and had dinner.

-THE MEDBURN GROUND is one of the more basic grounds I have been to, but it's still pretty decent for step 7 and with the addition of better floodlights would be as good as or better than some of the step 6 grounds I have been too.
-There is just one stand and that has 12 seats in although there is cover for a lot more people standing.
-The clubhouse is pretty smart and does a basic range of drinks along with snacks like chocolate bars.
+THE MEDBURN GROUND is pretty decent for step 7 and with the addition of better floodlights would be as good as or better than some of the step 6 grounds I have been to.
+There is just one stand and that has 12 seats although there is cover for a lot more people standing.
+The clubhouse is pretty smart and does a basic range of drinks and snacks like chocolate bars.
 It's quite pricey, but considering it was free entry with a couple of old programmes free too due to them not issuing today, I didn't mind paying £4 for a bottle of Bulmers.
 If you want more choice you can turn right out of the ground and go to a pub a few minutes walk away but I have no idea what it's like as I didn't go.